ACE1022 : Crop Pests

 - Module Leader(s): Dr Paul Bilsborrow

-- Other Staff: Dr Ethan Hack, Dr Neil Boonham
+- Other Staff: Dr Ethan Hack, Professor Neil Boonham

 - Teaching Location: Newcastle City Campus

 |Semester 2 Credit Value:||10|